metabase/metabase/docs/users-guide/04-asking-questions.md

 If you've [saved some questions](06-sharing-answers.html), in the Data menu you'll see the option to use one of your saved questions as source data.
 What this means in practice is that you can do things like use complex SQL queries to create new tables that can be used in a question just like any other table in your database.

-You can use any saved question as source data, provided you have [permission](../administration-guide/05-setting-permissions.html) to view that question.
+You can use most saved questions as source data, provided you have [permission](../administration-guide/05-setting-permissions.html) to view that question.
 You can even use questions that were saved as a chart rather than a table.

+**Note:** there are some kinds of saved questions that can't be used as source data:
+- BigQuery questions
+- Druid questions
+- Google Analytics questions
+- Mongo questions
+- questions that use `Cumulative Sum` or `Cumulative Count` aggregations
+- questions that have columns that are named the same or similar thing, like `Count` and `Count 2`

 #### Filters
 ---